daavoo/pyntcloud/docs/io.rst

 That's why although pyntcloud will include support for other file formats, it will never cover all.

-The good news are that as long as you can load the data into Python, you can create a PyntCloud instance manually.
+The good news are that as long as you can **load the data into Python**, you can create a PyntCloud instance manually.

 The key thing is to understand that you can't just plug in the raw data into the